Flexible coal-fired power plants – German experience sought after at GIZ workshop in Beijing

 The committees related to "Renewables and Distributed Generation" are dealing with all technical and economic issues concerning the use of renewables and decentralized generation technologies

 In Europe hydropower is not only an indispensable renewable source but it is still the frontrunner in renewable energy with an annual electricity production of more than 375 TWh, as approximately 41% of the renewable energy is based on hydropower.
-For more than 20 years an exchange of experience of the leading companies organized by VGB PowerTech is taking place on an expert level regarding technical, economical and stategic topics.
+For more than 20 years an exchange of experience of the leading companies organized by VGB PowerTech is taking place on an expert level regarding technical and strategic topics.

 The utilisation of wind power is playing an important role in order to meet the targets of the European Union within the Climate and Energy Package by 2020.
 By the end of 2016 the total installed capacity in the EU-28 amounted to 153,730 MW and worldwide to 486,749 MW.
 For more than 16 years an intensive exchange of information and experience to improve the efficient operation of wind power plants organized by VGB PowerTech is taking place.
 In this context, the requirements of the wind power plant operators are highlighted.
 The companies are mainly interested in cooperation to push forward standardisation (best practice) and to incorporate operator interest in the different user groups.

 Power generation from biomass is a crucial part of transforming the global energy supply structure towards a sustainable energy future.
 Currently 167 TWh electricity and 855 TWh heat are generated from Biomass in Europe.
 Therefore Biomass has a share of 18.6% in renewable electricity generation and 87% in renewable heat generation.
 Since 2002 VGB has provided a growing platform for owners and operators of biomass power plants for sharing experience and knowledge at a high expertise level.